Sandhiya-panch/Histogramandpython/README.md

 # Histogramandpython
-lets find the Laergest variable,
+# lets find the Largest variable,
-By using histogram and summary statistics.
+# By using histogram and summary statistics.